Why Most Manufacturing Transformation

 ,without reservation, recommend Showtime! to anyone searching for a

-simulation to demonstrate the benefits of Lean Manufacturing.
+simulation to demonstrate the benefits of BIC Manufacturing.

 Tom Doyle, Quality Assurance and